-According to Dr. Julie Gottman, it works something like this:
+According to Dr. Julie Gottman:

 “In our humanity we need loving connection with others for our very survival – after all, biologically, we are pack animals who subsist through belonging to our pack.
 Contempt severs us from our pack.
 It leads us to cut ourselves off from others, pull inwards, and end up alone.
 Giving appreciation is one of the most powerful ways to connect with those around us.
 After all, we love to hear good things about ourselves and to be seen for the good we do in the world.
 Appreciation draws us closer to those who appreciate us, and in turn, when we give appreciation, we draw ourselves closer to those we love.
 It’s caring for ourselves by being loving.”

 How can you build a culture of appreciation?
 Click here.